-- 1.1 The most important criteria for choosing a methodology are:
+- 1.1 Important criteria for choosing a methodology are:

-- (a) reproducibility of data production between laboratories and detection platforms (types of equipment);
+- (a) reproducibility of data production between laboratories and detection platforms (different types of equipment);

 - (b) repeatability over time;

 - (c) discrimination power;

-- (d) possibilities for databasing;
+- (d) possibilities for databasing; and

 - (e) accessibility of methodology.

 1.2 As improvements in technology and new equipment become available, it is important for the continued sustainability of databases that the interpretation of the data produced are independent of the equipment used to produce them.
 This is, for example, the case with DNA sequencing data.
 Initially, radioactively labeled primers and sequencing gels were used to produce such data, whereas this can now be done using fluorescent dyes followed by separation on high throughput, largely automated, capillary gel electrophoresis systems.

-Despite these differences, the data produced with the various techniques are consistent with each other and independent of the techniques used to produce them.
+1.3 Despite these differences, the data produced with the various techniques are consistent with each other and independent of the techniques used to produce them.
 This can also apply to data produced using, e.g. DNA microsatellites (simple sequence repeats, SSR) or Single Nucleotide Polymorphisms (SNPs).
-This repeatability and reproducibility is important in the construction, operation and longevity of databases.
-Only in this way can a centrally maintained database, populated with verified data from a range of sources, be constructed in a cost-effective way such that the significant investment required in its establishment is only made once.
+This repeatability and reproducibility is important in the construction, operation and longevity of databases and is very important in generating a centrally maintained database, populated with verified data from a range of sources.

-1.3 The kinds of molecular techniques readily applicable for variety profiling are constrained by the requirement for the data to be repeatable, reproducible and consistent.
+1.4 The molecular techniques readily applicable for variety profiling are constrained by the requirement for the data to be repeatable, reproducible and consistent.
 Thus, while various multi-locus DNA profiling techniques have been successfully used for research, co-dominance cannot easily be recorded in many of them, and the reproducibility of complex banding patterns between laboratories using different equipment can be problematic.

-These factors are viewed as presenting difficulties in the context of variety profiling.
+1.5 These factors present difficulties in the context of variety profiling.
 Consequently, this document focuses on considerations and recommendations with regard to the well-defined and researched uses of SSRs (microsatellites) and, for the future, to sequencing information (i.e. single nucleotide polymorphisms, SNPs).
-Other techniques which rely on DNA sequence information, such as CAPS (cleaved amplified polymorphic sequences) and SCARS (sequence-characterized amplified regions) may also fulfill the above criteria but their use in DNA profiling of plant varieties has not yet been explored.
+Other techniques which rely on

+DNA sequence information, such as cleaved amplified polymorphic sequences (CAPS) and sequence-characterized amplified regions (SCARs) may also fulfill the above criteria but their use in DNA profiling of plant varieties has not yet been explored.